-With editors under increased pressure to assess higher volumes of manuscript submissions each year, the iThenticate tool provides immediate feedback regarding a manuscript’s similarity to other published academic and general web content.
-And with a database of over 50 million full-text scholarly content items, editors can be confident that iThenticate will provide a comprehensive and reliable addition to their workflow.
+With editors under increased pressure to assess higher volumes of manuscript submissions each year, Similarity Check provides immediate feedback regarding a manuscript’s similarity to other published academic and general web content.
+And as the iThenticate database contains over 50 million full-text scholarly content items, editors can be confident that Similarity Check will provide a comprehensive and reliable addition to their workflow.

-As Similarity Check members contribute their own published content into iThenticate’s database of full-text literature, the service is open to any Crossref member who is actively publishing DOI-assigned article content.
+As members contribute their own published content into iThenticate’s database of full-text literature, the service is open to any Crossref member who is actively publishing and assigning Crossref DOIs to their journal article content.

-While there are several plagiarism screening tools available, using iThenticate as a Similarity Check member is unique as it creates a symbiotic relationship between content-owners and Turnitin.
-Similarity Check members enjoy cost-effective use of iThenticate because they contribute their own published content into Turnitin’s database of full-text literature.
-This means that as the number of Similarity Check members grow, so too does the size of the content database powering iThenticate.
+While there are several plagiarism screening tools available, Similarity Check participants enjoy cost-effective use of iThenticate because they contribute their own published content into Turnitin’s database of full-text literature.
+This means that as the number of participants grows, so too does the size of the database powering the service.
 More content in the database, means greater peace of mind for editors looking to determine a manuscript’s originality.

-Turnitin also provide Similarity Check members with access to additional features in iThenticate, such as enhanced text-matches within the document viewer.
-And with access to Turnitin’s dedicated Similarity Check support team, our members always have a direct line to Turnitin in order to discuss any iThenticate technical or billing queries.
+Turnitin also provides our members with access to additional features in iThenticate, such as enhanced text-matches within the document viewer.
+And with access to Turnitin’s dedicated Similarity Check support team, our members always have a direct line to Turnitin in order to discuss any technical or billing queries.

-In return for a reduced rate of access to iThenticate, Similarity Check members allow Turnitin to index their full catalogue of current and archival published content as this ensures the highest level of text-matching accuracy.
+In return for a reduced fee for access to iThenticate, Similarity Check members allow Turnitin to index their full catalogue of current and archival published content as this ensures the highest level of text-matching accuracy.
 This means that the service is only available to members who are actively publishing DOI-assigned content.

 Once member’s meet the eligibility criteria for Similarity Check, Turnitin will provide them with access to iThenticate.
 Using iThenticate, members will be able to upload their own manuscripts to compare against the full corpus of published academic and general web content in Turnitin’s database. iThenticate provides a similarity score and a highlighted set of matches to similar text.
 Editors can then further review matches in order to make their own decision regarding a manuscript’s originality.

 If you are a Crossref member and are assigning article-level DOIs which include the URL to the full-text PDF, HTML or plain text content, then you are eligible to join Similarity Check.
-Please follow the steps below to apply:
+Please follow the steps below:

-Turnitin and Crossref will then review your application and test your DOI metadata to ensure that your content is able to be indexed.
-Once this is confirmed, you will be able to begin using iThenticate.
+we will then review your application and test your metadata to ensure that your content is able to be indexed.
+Once this is confirmed, you will be able to begin using Similarity Check.

 Similarity Check fees are in two parts: a per-document checking fee and an annual administrative fee.
 Per-document checking fees are paid directly to Turnitin and are significantly less than those charged by Turnitin to stand-alone iThenticate users.
 Additionally, volume discounts also apply.
 The annual administrative fee is paid to us and is set at 20% of your Crossref annual membership fee.

-In addition, all Participating Publishers will enter into an agreement directly with the plagiarism detection vendor (the “Vendor”) providing the software platform for the Similarity Check services.
+In addition, all Participating Publishers will enter into an agreement directly with the plagiarism detection vendor (the “Vendor”) providing the software platform for Similarity Check.
 A form agreement can be found here: Similarity Check Service Agreement

 Similarity Check Monitoring and Verification